netdata/learn/contribute/handbook.md

 Before you  continue, take a look at our [documentation](/docs/collect/how-collectors-work) about collectors and how they work.
 It will greatly help you if you have a good understanding of the general architecture, the different collectors that we have, how they are divided into different *plugins* and finally what it means that a collector is _internal_ or _external_.

 When deciding which framework to use, please consider our approach:
-1. Golang is used for all production-grade collectors and *most* of the python collectors will be migrated to Golang.
+1. **Golang** is used for all production-grade collectors and *most* of the python collectors will be migrated to Golang.
 We actively support, maintain and improve the Golang collectors.
 We are migrating to Golang for 2 reasons:
    1. Slightly more performing
    2. Considerably easier to maintain and use, since they don't require any dependency on the machine which runs the Netdata Agent (e.g python collectors require python).
-2. Python is used for quick PoC, because it's a more widely-known language.
+2. **Python** is used for quick PoC, because it's a more widely-known language.
 Although there are vastly more python collectors that in golang, we can't ensure that each and every one works, since a large number of them was contributed by the community.
-3. C is used for internal plugins and some external.
+3. **C** is used for internal plugins and some external ones.
 It is the language we prefer for implementation of collectors, since it's efficient.
 If you are not familiar with C, no worries, we will be excited to receive contributions in either Golang (preferably) or Python.
-4. If the data source supports [StatsD](https://www.netdata.cloud/blog/introduction-to-statsd/), you can create a StatsD collector.
+4. If the data source supports **[StatsD](https://www.netdata.cloud/blog/introduction-to-statsd/)**, you can create a **StatsD** collector.
 You will need to create a configuration file that the Netdata StatsD server will use to organize the metrics from your application into meaningful charts.
 In the dashboard, you won't be able to tell the difference between the charts created by a dedicated collector.
 Since you don't have to write **any code**, but only create a configuration file, it's **much faster** than developing a collector in Python, Bash, Golang, and C.
 5. We understand that you will want to contribute with the framework that you feel more comfortable in, but we **prefer** Golang for our production-grade external collectors.

 To contribute a new collector (or improve an existing one):